aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

-Indicates whether this data labels is deleted.
+Indicates whether this data labels are deleted.

 **Returns:**
 boolean